GOOLEMLABS/roco/README.md

 # roco
 OPTICAL RECOGNITION COMMAND
-This library recognice a paper POS ticket putting in the right place and recognize the charecters
+This library recognice a paper POS ticket with perspective correction using opencv and c .
+Python ctypes and recognize the characters